French actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

 “I saw in his eyes a pleasure in frightening me, that’s what I felt, it's savagery,” she said.
 "He terrified me, and that amused him.”

-She said Depardieu’s calm and cooperative attitude in court bore no resemblance to his behavior at work.
+The woman also testified that Depardieu used an obscene expression to ask her to touch his penis and suggested he wanted to rape her.
+She told the court that the actor's calm and cooperative attitude during the trial bore no resemblance to his behavior at work.

 “Here, he’s exemplary, he doesn’t move, he’s quiet, he doesn’t make any noise," she said.
 “He’s not like that on the film set: He gesticulates, he grunts, he makes remarks to women."